Mantas-2155X/KK_CrossEye/README.md

    * focus does not work (no colliders, not fixable for now)

 2. **School Mode**
-   * conversations might break 3D mode, just click the bind twice again to reload the cross eye mode
+   * ~~conversations might break 3D mode, just click the bind twice again to reload the cross eye mode~~ Fixed in v1.5
    * ~~focus does not work~~ Fixed in v1.2

 3. **During H**